Schiele Subdivision And Alameda Park Historic District Designation Process

 • For the formal definition of a City Landmark District refer to the Historic Preservation Ordinance San José Municipal Code Chapter 13.48.

-How does the Schiele Subdivision and Alameda Park area qualify as a historic district?
+why is the Schiele Subdivision and Alameda Park significant

 • Developed as two adjacent but related residential tracts with portions of the Schiele Subdivision underway in the late 1880s, and the final build-out of Alameda Park occurring by the start of World War II.